-This report highlights the 2015-16 year for Primary Project in the Rochester City School District.
+This report highlights the 2016-17 year for Primary Project in the Rochester City School District.
 Positive student outcomes were noted based on perceptions of teachers, child associates, and supervisors.
 Our partnership between Children's Institute and RCSD continues to be strong.
 Each year, Children's Institute looks at ways of strengthening and refining Primary Project practices within the district.

 It is Children's Institute's intent to continue to partner with the district and offer high quality training and consultation to support ongoing program implementation with attention to program fidelity in buildings.
-Leadership from both the RCSD and Children's Institute has engaged in conversations about the growth and expansion of Primary Project across the district and sustainability beyond the 2016-17 school year.